Updated March 20, 2023

-An RDD which stands for Resilient Distributed Dataset is one of the most important concepts in Spark.
+An RDD, which stands for Resilient Distributed Dataset, is one of the most important concepts in Spark.
 It is a read-only collection of records which is partitioned and distributed across the nodes in a cluster.
-It can be transformed into some other RDD through operations and once an RDD is created it cannot be changed rather a new RDD will be created.
+It can be transformed into some other RDD through operations, and once an RDD is created, it cannot be changed; rather, a new RDD will be created.

-One important feature through which Spark overcame the limitations of Hadoop is via RDD because rather than replicating the data, Resilient Distributed Datasets (RDD) maintains the data across the nodes in a cluster and will recover back the data with the help of lineage graph.
-In Hadoop, the data was redundantly stored among the machines which provided the property of fault tolerance.
+One important feature through which Spark overcame the limitations of Hadoop is via RDD because rather than replicating the data, Resilient Distributed Datasets (RDD) maintains the data across the nodes in a cluster and will recover back the data with the help of a lineage graph.
+In Hadoop, the data was redundantly stored among the machines, which provided the property of fault tolerance.
 Thus an RDD is a fundamental abstraction provided by Spark for distributed data and computation.

 The different ways of creating an RDD are